Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that creates a directory my_dir with permission 751 in the working directory
+A script that cahnges the group owner to school for the file hello